Yoga Instructors

 Jamie started her yoga journey in 1999 when she took her first yoga class, she was instantly hooked.
 The way it made her feel on and off the mat was something she had never experienced before and never wanted to go without again.
 It wasn't until the year 2010 that she wanted to take yoga to the next level and teach what she loved.

 Jamie studied under her teacher Carlyn Sikes at Scottsdale Community College.
-She completed her YTT500 program in Hatha Yoga with emphasis in Iyengar, as well as receiving an AA in Yoga Instruction.
-Jamie is an E-RYT500 and has spent the last 11 years teaching hot yoga, teaching others to become yoga teachers and managing a yoga studio in Gilbert, AZ.
+She completed her YTT500 program in Hatha Yoga with emphasis in Iyengar, as well as receiving a certificate in Yoga Instruction.
+Jamie is an E-RYT500 and since 2010 has been teaching hot vinyasa, teaching others to become certified yoga instructors and managing yoga studios.

 "What I love about yoga is there’s no “final point”.
 It’s a continual process.
 What’s achievable one day, simply isn’t what our body needs the next.
 It’s humbling and beautiful at the same time.
 I love how yoga can an amazing compliment to other aspects of an active lifestyle.”